flatiron/blacksmith/articles/basic/errors/what-is-try-catch/article.md

 ## But wait, isn't it Node.js convention to not use try-catch?

 In the core node.js libraries, the only place that one needs to use a try-catch is around `JSON.parse()`.
 All of the other methods use either the standard Error object through the first parameter of the callback or emit an `error` event.
-Because of this, it is generally considered better to return errors through the callback than it is to throw. <link to error callback article>
+Because of this, it is generally considered [standard](/what-are-the-error-conventions) to return errors through the callback than it is to throw.